Christian Marriage Counseling: Faith-Based Counseling for Couples

 Conflict resolution

 Christian marriage counseling can help participants address present issues in their relationship.
 Counselors can also help couples develop techniques for alleviating tension during disagreements.
-This might involve traditional couples therapy strategies, such using “I” statements instead of blaming language.
-It may also involve connecting conflict resolution to certain Biblical concepts, such as love and understanding.
+This might involve traditional couples therapy strategies, such as using “I” statements instead of blaming language.
+It may also involve connecting conflict resolution to certain Biblical concepts, such as hope, joy, love, and understanding.

 Spiritual wellness